shepos/cw-docs/how-to-guides/setup-facebook-login.md

 Fill out the form as follows:

-* App Display Name: ShePOS
+* App Display Name: SHEPOS
 * App Contact Email: your email address
 * App Purpose: Yourself or your own business